-Sidereal time watches were regulated fast by 3min 56.6 seconds, with any adjustment noted in the archive for both Lindbergh and Weems models.
+Sidereal time watches were regulated slower by 3min 56.6 seconds, with any adjustment noted in the archive for both Lindbergh and Weems models.

 United States military celestial training schools run by Weems, Gatty et al in locations across America, including Maryland and San Diego taught large numbers of female navigators for the US military.
 These navigators existed in any of the following American military units WAVEs, WASPs and WACs who were often working in Ferry command.

 Amy Johnson, the first lady to fly from England to Australia noted that Weems was the best teacher in the world for celestial navigation on long flights.
 She had been making meticulous plans in 1937-39 for a round the world flight before war broke out.
 She immediately signed up for RAF Ferry Command, and in tragic circumstances, bad weather led to her landing in the Thames on Jan 5, 1941 and she was likely run over by the rescue vessel.

 Each and every timepiece specially ordered and regulated for sidereal time is recorded within Longines archives.

 On October 25, 1932, they started to use a single red star on the dial of the Weems models to indicate the sidereal adjustment.

 Longines Hour-angle pieces regulated for sidereal time had no dial notation because of their more complex dials leaving little room for notations.

 The large 47mm Weems pieces came with the following dial configurations below.
 This was changed a couple of times over their small window of operation.

 - a normal dial (cal 18.69N) on Hour-angle pieces.